 |At least, her butt has.|

-It’s probably important to mention that Black Widow was caught by Hawkeye while trying to sell Hulk’s blood to HYDRA, only for her to claim that Hawkeye was the traitor the whole time, putting him on the run.
+It’s probably important to mention that earlier in the season, Black Widow was caught by Hawkeye while trying to sell Hulk’s blood to HYDRA, only for her to claim that Hawkeye was the traitor the whole time, putting him on the run.
 I mean, we haven’t seen these guys for like 6 episodes now.
 Of course, the Ultimate Spider-Man route of telling us stuff we already know at the beginning of every episode isn’t much better.